enonic/enonic/xp/7.0/enonic-cli.md

 # Enonic CLI

-* As a user, I want to be able to manage my installations, homes and projects from a command-line interface
+* As a user, I want to be able to manage my distributions, homes and projects from a command-line interface

 ## Link Project/Sandbox/EnonicXP

-* Sandboxes contain an XP home and have a reference to a specific Enonic XP version
+* Sandboxes contain an XP home and have a reference to a specific Enonic XP distribution
 * Project (apps/libs) created with the CLI will have a reference to a sandbox
 * These references will be stored in a file '.enonic-cli' at the root of the Home/Sandbox